 Telling the men to leave us alone was something we actually had to do a lot.
 One day, a group of girls and I accidentally took a wrong turn and ended up in a local market.
 No tourists.
 No white people.
 Mostly men.
 We were completely out of place and I was horribly uncomfortable.
 A young man actually followed us the whole way and wouldn't leave us alone until after 30 minutes of us telling him to go away.
 It was a third world market in every way you could imagine.
 Slabs of meat in the sun, flies everywhere, dirt, and people, and poverty.
 Men with no legs begging in the street.
 You can't quite imagine.
 I've never felt quite so vulnerable, particularly because of my gender and my race.
 Looking back, I think it's good to feel for everyone to feel like the minority at some point in their life, just to help all of us realize that the world is much bigger than the U.S. Caucasian sphere that we pass our lives in.

 The treatment of men toward women was not limited to the markets, however.
 Everywhere we went we got cat calls and comments, men asking provocative questions and offering the guys we were with camels and money to buy their "wives" (referring to us).
 (My personal favorite was when a guy said to me, "Excuse me, but can I give you a hassle?")
 It was worse even than Israel and we were all very cautious and aware of our bodies (and money) as girls often get groped in Egypt.
 It was even more dramatic than here in Jerusalem.
 You don't really think about the fact that all men in the world don't view women in the same way that American men do.
 I don't think I saw a single Egyptian woman with her head uncovered, and we had to follow certain rules to help keep us safe.
-For example: never look a man in the eyes (it's a sexual come-on), always wear loose-fitting and modest clothing, never go out with wet hair (interestingly, this implies that you've just been "intimate"), etc. It was very different, and I'll be happy to return to the states and feel like less of an object.
+For example: never look a man in the eyes (it's a sexual come-on),

 Egypt really was wonderful, though, in spite of the men.
 It's just a different world in almost every way imaginable, and it was fun to learn to appreciate it.
 This next picture to the right, is of me kissing the sphinx (sort of).
 You can see one of the pyramids in the background.
 Fortunately, the nose of the Sphinx was shot off during target practice by invaders many years ago so it doesn't get awkwardly in the way when it comes to kissing.